canalplus/rx-player/doc/tutorials/quick_start.md

 The first step is to instanciate a new RxPlayer.

-Each RxPlayer instance is attached to a video (or audio) element, and is able to play a single content at once.
+Each RxPlayer instance is attached to a single video (or audio) HTML element, and is able to play a single content at once.

 To instanciate it with a linked video element you can just do something along the lines of: